 Speaking

 - Practice your pronunciation and language flow.
-You can do this by have conversations with a friend on different topics.
+You can do this by having conversations with a friend on different topics.

 - Check out the kind of topics that the IELTS exam invigilator asks.
 Be confident when answering the questions by the invigilator.

-- Listen to the questions carefully and do not take unnecessary pauses between the conversations.
-The invigilator would provide you with a pen and paper for the lengthy question, you can make your plan of action to answer.
+- Listen to the questions carefully, and do not take unnecessary pauses between the conversations.
+The invigilator will provide you with a pen and paper for the lengthy question, and you can make your plan of action to answer.
 Do not write and read from it.
 Just make dot points.

 - Use a range of tenses.
-Do not focus a lot on the vocabulary but on your thought process and it's flow.
+Focus on something other than the vocabulary but on your thought process and its flow.

-- American or British English can be used, you can also mix your accent.
-But make sure that what you say is clear and easy for the invigilator to understand.
+- American or British English can be used; you can also mix your accent.
+But make sure that your words are straightforward and easy for the invigilator to understand.

-Here you have things to keep in mind when going for an IELTS exam.
-I hope they help you in the long run and prepare better for your test.
-Do let us know if you have any more tips for the IELTS exam preparation.
+Here are some things to remember when taking IELTS exam.
+They help you in the long run and prepare better for your test.
+Let us know if you have any more tips for the IELTS exam preparation.

 Disclaimer: The views expressed here are solely those of the author in their private capacity.
 Exambazaar does not bear responsibility for any opinions expressed herewith.